 1. Cape Blanco Lighthouse and Historic Hughes House

 2. Coquille River Lighthouse

-Just north of Bandon, OR, Bullards Beach State Park offers up RV camping by the ocean with scenic views of the historic Coquille River Lighthouse.
-There are over 100 full hookup sites for RVs within the park that is nearby Bandon, the Coquille River, the Coquille River Lighthouse, and the coast.
+Just north of Bandon, Oregon, Bullards Beach State Park offers up RV camping by the ocean with scenic views of the historic Coquille River Lighthouse.
+Nestled among shore pines, visitors can explore the Coquille River Lighthouse, the mouth of the river, and the coastline.
 The lighthouse itself is open to visitors daily for visitors to learn about the building and the area.

-3. Umpqua River Light
+3. Umpqua River Lighthouse

 Further north, the Umpqua Lighthouse State Park is just south of Winchester Bay.
 There is an overnight campground for RV and tent guests that will keep your family near nature and historical sites.
 The lighthouse itself is open to visitors and has a museum attached for tourists to enjoy.
-Built in 1855, the ‘Umpqua River Light’ still stands today and can bring you back in time when functioning lighthouses dotted the coast.
+Built in 1855, the Umpqua River Light still stands today and can bring you back to a time when functioning lighthouses dotted the coast.